jdesanto/ontology-builder/README.md

 # Ontology Builder

 Ontology Builder is a low-code library to build ontologies from source data holding explicit semantic relationships.
-Once exported to a standard semantic web format, it is easier to view and manipluate semantic content than in the original .toml, .json, or spreadsheet.
+Once exported to a standard semantic web format, it is easier to view and manipulate semantic content than in the original .toml, .json, or spreadsheet.

 ## Quick Start